olonok69/code-20220608-juanhuertas/README.md

 output a file per input file
 - if we have cloud resources available other solutions like Databricks can be use as well as part of the ingestion pipeline

-The method which calculate the numbers of "Overweight", is a generic method which return you just exact matches with that label and I am not doing any king of grouping or assumption like "Moderate obese" is overweight or not.
+The method which calculate the numbers of "Overweight", is a generic method which return you just exact matches to the label you send to the method, not doing any king of grouping or assumption like "Moderate obese" is overweight or not.